 As with colon cancer, surgery is the most common treatment for all stages of rectal cancer, and particularly for early-stage rectal cancer.
 The primary goal of rectal cancer surgery is to ensure that all cancerous tissue is removed.
 For advanced stages of rectal cancer, chemotherapy and radiation therapy may also be used.

-Colon and rectal surgeons at Brigham and Women’s Hospital (BWH) are the surgical team of the Gastrointestinal Cancer Treatment Center at Dana-Farber/Brigham and Women’s Hospital (DF/BWCC), a unique center uniting the world’s best GI cancer experts.
+Colon and rectal surgeons at Brigham and Women’s Hospital (BWH) are the surgical team of the Gastrointestinal Cancer Treatment Center at Dana-Farber Brigham Cancer Center, a unique center uniting the world’s best GI cancer experts.
 Our board certified surgeons are leaders in rectal cancer surgery, performing a large volume of minimally invasive sphincter-sparing surgical techniques, including total mesorectal excision and transanal endoscopic microsurgery.

 Factors that contribute to an increased risk for rectal cancer include: